Roof Waste Factor: Why Insurance Companies Get It Wrong

 How to Calculate Waste Factor by Roof Type

-- Simple gable roof (5–10% waste): A straightforward gable roof has two rectangular planes meeting at a single ridge.
+- Simple gable roof (10% baseline): Two rectangular planes meeting at a single ridge.
 The only cuts happen along the rake edges and at the ridge.
 Minimal valleys, no hips, few penetrations.
-This is the simplest roof to shingle and generates the least waste.
+10% is the traditional adjuster starting point.

 How Xactimate Handles Waste

 Xactimate — the estimating software used by virtually every property insurance carrier — has a built-in default waste factor for roofing line items.
 When an adjuster enters a roofing quantity, Xactimate automatically adds a waste percentage.
-The problem is that the default is typically around 10%, and many adjusters never change it.
+The default value is region- and version-dependent (historically around 10%, with several recent Verisk price lists raising it into the 12–15% band in some regions), and in many estimates the default is left unchanged regardless of the actual roof geometry.

 The default is a starting point, not a final answer.
 The software allows the adjuster to override it and enter the actual waste percentage for the specific roof.
 A competent estimator examines the roof’s geometry and adjusts accordingly.
 A lazy or cost-cutting estimator leaves the default and moves on.

-When reviewing a carrier’s estimate, look for the waste percentage on each roofing line item — typically shown as a column or notation next to the quantity.
-If you see 10% waste on a cut-up hip-and-valley roof, the estimate is underpaying for materials.
+When reviewing a carrier's estimate, the waste percentage shows up on each roofing line item — typically as a column or notation next to the quantity.
+A 10% waste factor applied to a cut-up hip-and-valley roof is one of the most common sources of material underpayment on a roof claim.

 The Pitch Factor: Slope Multiplier